-Yes, it could be that businesses should wave goodbye to the sheer idea of managers.
-But perhaps — and this is gonna sound crazy so just bear with us for a moment — companies need to get better at developing their managers and setting them up for success.
+Yes, it could be that businesses should wave goodbye to the sheer idea of formal leadership.
+But perhaps — and this is gonna sound crazy so just bear with us for a moment — companies need to get better at developing their leaders and setting them up for success.

 If you subscribe to the former school of thought, we won’t try to change your mind over the course of this guide; there are other resources out there that you might find helpful.

-But if you recognize the value manager development and are looking to either implement your first ever program or augment an existing one, you are in the right place.
+But if you recognize the value leadership development and are looking to either implement your first ever program or augment an existing one, you are in the right place.

 This guide isn’t for everyone.

-If your company has less than 100 employees, Manager Development might not be your top priority.
+If your company has less than 100 employees, Leadership Development might not be your top priority.
 Most organizations of this size we’ve interviewed say it’s too early.

 On the other hand, if you have tens of thousands of people, the L&D resources available to you are drastically different from those of mid-sized enterprises.
 And while you’ll likely find the insights and strategies in this guide to be entirely applicable, the scale and complexity of their implementation might be drastically different.